gbif/hp-swissnatcoll/en/how-to-publish-data.md

 --- A three-steps window has opened. ---

-1. (Step 1 of 3) Click on **Choose a file** to select your prepared .tab file or drag and drop it if you have a folder window opened on your screen.
+1. (Step 1 of 3) Click on **Choose a file** to select your prepared .csv/.tab/.txt file or drag and drop it if you have a folder window opened on your screen.
 2. Wait until the purple line is full.
 3. Click on **Upload file**

 ## Map my data

 The mappings window (Step 2 of 3) has two parts:
   - Required attributes: mandatory attributes that have to be mapped in order to go to the next step.
 At the moment, only two attributes are mandatory in the Data Aggregator (scientificName and catalogNumber).
   - Additional columns: the other attributes present in your dataset.
 The number depends on the number of columns in your imported file.